lmzuccarelli/composer-minimal-kubernetes/README.md

 **NB** - If you created your own version of the composer and worker containers remember to update the image values also

-Edit the ./update-patch-files.sh script, change the relevant vars (default values are set)
+Edit the ./update-patch-files.sh script, change the relevant vars (default values are set).

 ```
 LOCAL_KUBEHOST=<your-kubeserver-hostname>